cormullion/juliamonomaster/website/index.md

 ~~~<img src="/assets/specimen_1.png" width="100%" alt="specimen image 1"> ~~~

 JuliaMono is a monospaced typeface designed for programming and other text editing environments that require a wide range of specialist and technical Unicode characters.
-It was presented at the 2020 JuliaCon conference (which was to have been held in Lisbon, Portugal, but instead took place online.)
+It was presented at the 2020 JuliaCon conference, which was to have been held in Lisbon, Portugal, but instead took place online.

 JuliaMono is: